 Texts at B1 level?
-Rather Directly Clear!
+Preferably Directly Clear!

 Marina de Horn